Battle to contain virus in Vic aged care

-Hospital staff and Australian Defence Force medics are being sent into Victoria’s coronavirus-stricken aged care facilities after the death of another four residents.
+Hospital staff and Australian Defence Force medics are being sent into Victoria’s coronavirus-stricken aged care facilities, as deaths mount.

+Staff shortages due to isolation orders is being partly blamed for the deadly situation, with Deputy Chief Medical Officer Nick Coatsworth telling Nine senior nurses and managers had to avoid work because of coronavirus contacts.

+“No business in Australia has a business continuity plan that accounts for their entire workforce not being able to go to work,” he said on Wednesday.

+“I think in a lot of ways that has led some of the most affected institutions to where they are now.”

-Four of the state’s six deaths on Tuesday were linked to outbreaks in aged care, bringing the state’s toll from the virus to 83 and the national toll to 167.
+Four of Victoria’s six deaths on Tuesday were linked to outbreaks in aged care, bringing the state’s toll from the virus to 83 and the national toll to 167.

 There are now 4775 active COVID-19 cases across Victoria, with 769 of those are linked to aged care homes and 414 among health workers.